Skip to Content

 • Commercial vs Homeowner Mower Fuel Capacities

-Delving into specifics, commercial-type mowers typically offer higher fuel capacities compared to machines meant for homeowners or consumers.
+Specifically, commercial-type mowers typically offer higher fuel capacities than machines meant for homeowners or consumers.
 This is because commercial mowers are often used for large-scale tasks, requiring more fuel for extended periods of operation.

-Conversely, consumer models used for smaller gardens or residential spaces usually come with smaller fuel tanks, reducing the weight and size of the mower, making them easier to maneuver.
+Conversely, consumer models used for smaller gardens or residential spaces usually come with smaller fuel tanks, reducing the weight and size of the mower and making them easier to maneuver.

 • Pre-packaged Fuel & Fuel Stabilizers

-For convenient refueling, pre-packaged quart or liter-sized containers of gas are available at retail hardware stores and home centers.
+Pre-packaged quart or liter-sized gas containers are available at retail hardware stores and home centers for convenient refueling.

 These containers often come with added fuel stabilizers.
 These stabilizers are particularly beneficial in maintaining fuel quality, especially if the mower is not frequently used.